Media

-Dr Westendorf is a regular contributor to print and broadcast media both in Australia and internationally.
-Interviews about her research have appeared on the BBC, Huffington Post, ABC and Foreign Affairs, as well as on radio and TV platforms in Australia and overseas.
-Dr Westendorf is available for comment on issues related to her research, or issues related to the Melbourne Free University, which she co-founded and convenes.
+I am a regular contributor to print and broadcast media both in Australia and internationally.
+Interviews about my research have appeared on the BBC, Huffington Post, ABC and Foreign Affairs, as well as on radio and TV platforms in Australia and overseas.
+I am available for comment on issues related to my research, or issues related to the Melbourne Free University, which I co-founded and convene.

-Her research focuses on civil wars and peace processes, in particular, how the international community supports societies as they move from war towards peace, and why these processes often fail to establish stable peace.
-She is particularly interested in the negotiation of power during these processes, the role of non-state actors and women, and how the assumptions and behaviours of international interveners affects their capacity and credibility in the countries in which they work.
+My research focuses on civil wars and peace processes, in particular, how the international community supports societies as they move from war towards peace, and why these processes often fail to establish stable peace.
+I'm particularly interested in the negotiation of power during these processes, the role of non-state actors and women, and how the assumptions and behaviours of international interveners affects their capacity and credibility in the countries in which they work.

 Selected Audio